HenrikJoreteg/human-javascript/ch05 - eventification.md

 var AndBang = require('andbang');
 var api = new AndBang();

-// now this handler will get called any time the event gets triggered api.on('nameChanged',  function (newName) { /* do something cool */ });
+// Now this handler will get called any time the event gets triggered api.on('nameChanged',  function (newName) { /* do something cool */ });
 ```